 these are study abroad courses that are led by MU Faculty and are typically

-Majors) led by Dr. Pam Strickland - Spring Break 2014
+Nicaragua (All Majors) led by Dr. Christopher Cronin - Spring Break 2015

 - Exchanges: Exchange programs allow MU students to travel

 to our exchange partner universities for a semester while still paying MU